simonvh/gimmemotifs-manuscript/manuscript.md

 combined by taking the mean value and all experiments corresponding to treated cells were removed.
 We can observe five main clusters 1) non-hematopoietic cells, megakaryocyte and erothrocytes 2), lymphoid cells, 3) neutrophilic cells,
 4) macrophages and dendritic cells and 5) monocytes.
 The lymphoid cluster furthermore seperates between B-cells and T- and NK cells and non-hematopoietic cells are distinct from the megakaryocytes and erythroblasts.
-We can conclude that the H3K27ac profile within this enhancers set recapitulates a cell type-spefific regulatory signal.
+We can conclude that the H3K27ac profile within this enhancers set recapitulates a cell type-specific regulatory signal.

 ![**Figure 3**: Predicting TF motif activity using maelstrom.
 **A)** An overview of the *maelstrom* ensemble method.
 **B)** Heatmap of the correlation of H3K27ac signal in hematopoietic enhancers.
 We counted H3K27ac ChIP-seq reads in 2kb sequences centered at DNase I peaks.
 Counts were log2-transformed and scaled and replicates were combined by taking the mean value.
 This heatmap shows the Pearson r, calculated using the 50,000 most dynamic peaks.
 **C)** Results of running `gimme maelstrom` on the 50,000 most dynamic hematopoietic enhancers.
-The reported motifs activity represents log10-transformed p-value of the rank aggregation.
-For high-ranking motifs -log10(p-value) is shown.
+The color represents the reported motif activity, where the value corresponds to the log10 of the p-value of the rank aggregation.
+For high-ranking motifs (red) -log10(p-value) is shown, while for low ranking motifs (blue) log10(p-value) of the reversed ranking is shown.
 ](content/images/figure_blueprint.png)

 To determine differential motif activity from these dynamic enhancers we used